 Make dough.
-In a bowl of your stand mixer with a paddle attachment, add in the rest of the sugar, flour, salt, eggs, butter, and vanilla and stir to combine until a shaggy dough comes together. ½ cup (100 g) granulated sugar 4 ½ cups (540 g) all purpose flour 1 teaspoon fine sea salt 6 tablespoons (85 g) unsalted butter, 2 large eggs 2 teaspoons vanilla extract
+In a bowl of your stand mixer with a paddle attachment, stir together the flour (start with 4 cups), yeast, sugar and salt.
+Add in the eggs, vanilla and milk and stir to combine.
+Then add in the softened butter a few pieces at a time and stir to combine until a shaggy dough comes together.
+Dough will be very sticky and shaggy at this point - do not add more flour at this point.
+4 ½ cups (540 g) all purpose flour ½ cup (100 g) granulated sugar 2 ¼ teaspoons instant yeast 1 teaspoon fine sea salt 2 large eggs 2 teaspoons vanilla extract 6 tablespoons (85 g) unsalted butter,

 Knead the dough.
 Fit the mixer with a dough hook attachment, and knead at medium speed for 6-8 minutes.
 If the dough is super sticky, add additional flour a little at a time if needed.
 If you are kneading the dough by hand, then turn the dough out onto a lightly floured surface and knead for 8-10 minutes by hand.
 Dough will be sticky at first, and get less sticky as you knead, so I add extra flour a tablespoon at a time if needed.
 The dough should still be slightly sticky to the touch but feel smooth and elastic.
 Do not use more than 5 cups of flour and not over knead or your cinnamon rolls will become out dense and chewy!